Tawas Point Migration 2020

 What should I bring to the event?

-Binoculars are an essential for any birding trip.
+Binoculars are essential for any birding trip.
 Spotting scopes are helpful on some trips but are by no means necessary.

 How should I dress?